There was a time where businesses needed a huge infrastructure to structure themselves according to their...

 AWS is a popular cloud service provider launched back in 2006 by Amazon.
 In order to provide superior performance, there are certain components of AWS that help in managing different aspects of your business.
 It ranges from storage to networking and everything in between.
 We will take you through them one at a time.

 When a business comes into the picture, storage is the first thing that holds the top priority.
 If there is no space to hold the data generated by a business, you will not be able to run your business efficiently.
 AWS, therefore, offers flexible storage and different storage options to make it easier for you.
-Amazons Simple Storage Service (S3), Elastic Block Storage (EBS), and CloudFront are the three storage options offered by Amazon Web Services.
+Amazon's Simple Storage Service (S3), Elastic Block Storage (EBS), and CloudFront are the three storage options offered by Amazon Web Services.

 AWS offers 5 GB of cloud storage and 20000 GET requests and 5000 PUT requests from S3 free for the first year.
-You also get EC2 instance free for the first year.
+You also get an EC2 instance free for the first year.

 AWS offers NoSQL and relational databases along with caching and data storage in the range of petabytes.
 Dynamo DB is a NoSQL database that offers large storage and economical storage of data.
 Users can manage their own databases in AWS using EC2 and EBS.
-You can also operate the MySQL, Oracle, SQL server or Postgre SQL servers on AWS using the Amazon Relational Database Servers.
+You can also operate the MySQL, Oracle, SQL server, or Postgre SQL servers on AWS using the Amazon Relational Database Servers.
 RDS pricing is based on instance hours and storage amount.

 Administration and security

 Microsoft’s Active Directory can be accessed on AWS using AWS Directory services.
 You can link the on-premise Active Directory to AWS Clouds.
-CloudWatch monitors and controls cloud resources of AWS.
+CloudWatch monitors and controls the cloud resources of AWS.
 AWS CloudTrail records API calls for user accounts on AWS.
 CloudTrial does all the monitoring and controlling work for free.

-Amazon Virtual Private Cloud (VPC) offers versatile and superior network performance in AWS, which means it comes integrated with security and private cloud.
+(VPC) offers versatile and superior network performance in AWS, which means it comes integrated with security and private cloud.
 It comes free of cost tagged along with EC2.
 The AWS Direct Connect helps in connecting the on-premises network to Amazon VPC.
 It is priced on an hourly basis.

 AWS cloud computing services offer analytics as a part of its offering.
 It offers services on all fronts like Hadoop, orchestration, and real-time streaming and data warehousing.
 Analysis of data helps in forming many major decisions by processing data chunks.
-This can be done by using Elastic MapReduce that is an analytics framework aimed at processing and manipulating big chunks of data in large quantities, known as big data.
+This can be done by using Elastic MapReduce which is an analytics framework aimed at processing and manipulating big chunks of data in large quantities, known as big data.
 Pricing is done on an hourly basis.

 Workflow automation between different services on AWS is important.
 To achieve this AWS cloud service provider offers Amazon Simple Queue Services (SQS) is used.
 It has a dedicated queue to store different messages.
 It is a free service for 1 million messages per month, and after that, the charges are $ 0.50 for every 1 million messages.